 - Finally, topical pain relief gels such as Atrogel are perfect for helping to relieve muscle and joint pain.
 Containing fresh extracts of Arnica flowers, Atrogel aims to naturally soothe inflammation and can even be used alongside other pain killers.

-We have put together this bundle just for you to help you to combat those uncomfortable aches and pains interfering with your sleep.
-Including a selection of soothing supplements and natural products, all of our suggestions are made specifically with your sleep problem in mind!
+We have have made the product suggestions in this blog just for you to help you to combat those uncomfortable aches and pains interfering with your sleep, all of our suggestions are made specifically with your sleep problem in mind!

 3 Brown KW et al. Psychoneuroendocrinology 2012; 37 (12): 2037-41